 Each year, Gov. John Hickenlooper encourages schools and/or districts to participate in the Colorado School Breakfast Challenge, with a goal to increase student participation in schools with the School Breakfast Program.
-It is an annual competition that has a unique design and measurement, and winning schools and/or districts receive an award, presentation, and prize money for being breakfast champions.
+It is an annual competition, presented by Hunger Free Colorado and Colorado No Kid Hungry, that has a unique design and measurement, and winning schools and/or districts receive an award, presentation, and prize money for being breakfast champions.

 From implementing innovative serving models like Breakfast in the Classroom to creating “breakfast clubs,” school officials and students have embraced the challenge of improving their breakfast programs and increasing participation throughout the year.